NguyenThanhHungDev140503/NoteTaker-Pro/doc2/video-feature-implementation-report.md

-# Video Feature Implementation Report - SuperNote
+# Video Feature Implementation Report - SuperNote (Updated)

-**Date**: January 14, 2025
+**Date**: January 14, 2025 (Updated)
 **Developer**: AI Assistant
 **Feature**: Comprehensive Video Support
-**Status**: ✅ Complete
+**Status**: ✅ Complete (with major library upgrade)

 ## Executive Summary

-Successfully implemented comprehensive video support for SuperNote application, adding video recording, playback, and management capabilities.
-The implementation follows existing architectural patterns and provides a seamless user experience consistent with the app's image and audio features.
+Successfully implemented comprehensive video support for SuperNote application, adding video recording, playback, and management capabilities. **The implementation has been significantly upgraded to use the modern `expo-video` library**, replacing the previous `expo-av` based approach for playback.
+This provides a more performant and robust user experience.

 ## Implementation Overview

 ### Project Scope
 - **Objective**: Add video recording and playback functionality to SuperNote
-- **Approach**: 4-phase systematic implementation
+- **Approach**: 4-phase systematic implementation, followed by a major refactor of the video player.
 - **Timeline**: Single development session
-- **Result**: Full video support with professional-grade components
+- **Result**: Full video support with professional-grade components using `expo-video`.

 ### Key Deliverables
 1. ✅ **VideoService** - File management and storage